 We all know that sustainable living is super important, and, thankfully, it’s getting easier and easier to achieve.
-In this first installment (farm shops and local veg deliveries to come – there’s just so much out there, which is great!), I’ve sought out the best zero waste shops in Herts & Beds, and there are loads of options.
+I’ve sought out the best zero waste shops in Herts & Beds, and there are loads of options.
 Time to re-think your weekly shop, perhaps.

 First up is the Refill Pantry in St Albans Established by Celina Mendoza in 2018, this fill-em-up shop, stocks everyday groceries, such as rice, nuts, pasta, dried fruit, chocolate and cleaning and beauty products, including jars of toothpaste.
 And, Celina also sells Hertfordshire-grown quinoa, chia seeds, red haricot beans and olive-green lentils, rapeseed oil from Sawbridgeworth and St Albans-made granola.
 Who knew that they could grow in Herts!

 This is a local grocery delivery service.
 You join up (there’s a £10 initial fee), receive your first order of all things refillable (you’re getting the idea by now – pasta, rice, condiments, toiletries, cleaning products) in re-usable containers.
 You use’ em up, re-order and return your containers – easy peasy!
 This competitively priced service delivers weekly to the Hitchin area on Sundays and Mondays and fortnightly to East Beds and Cambridge.